How to Torrent Safely: Five Essential Tips

 It’s always best to stick to trusted sources, like the Internet Archive, to avoid nasty surprises.
 Even then, read through comments to make sure nobody has had a bad experience with a file.

-You can also refer to our list of the best torrenting sites for other safe and legal alternatives.
+You can also refer to our list of the best torrenting sites for other safe alternatives.

 Make sure you have your antivirus is always running, with real-time monitoring enabled, to avoid visiting dangerous websites.